Hassan-daood/PDF-Question-Answering-with-RAG/README.md

-#PDF Question Answering with RAG (Retrieval-Augmented Generation)"
+# PDF Question Answering with RAG (Retrieval-Augmented Generation)

 Ask questions from any PDF using free AI — powered by LangChain, Groq (Llama 3), and HuggingFace Embeddings.

-#What is this project?
+# What is this project?
 This project lets you chat with any PDF file using a RAG (Retrieval-Augmented Generation) pipeline.
 Instead of a generic AI answer, the model searches your actual document and gives you accurate, context-aware responses grounded in the PDF content.
 It comes in two flavors:"